swiftlang/sourcekit-lsp/Documentation/Development.md

 ### Docker

 SourceKit-LSP should run out of the box using the [Swift official Docker images](https://swift.org/download/#docker).
-However, developers who wish to build `sourcekit-lsp` from source and to run its test suite will require additional packages to be installed.
+To build `sourcekit-lsp` from source and run its test suite, follow the steps in the *Linux* section.

-* libsqlite3-dev, libncurses5-dev, python, ninja-build

-These can be added to a custom Dockerfile that uses a Swift Docker tag for its base image.

-Note that you still need to follow the steps listed in the *Linux* section.
 In the official docker images, the toolchain is located at `/`.

 If you are seeing slow compile times, you will most likely need to increase the memory available to the Docker container.